NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Native support in Nix

-- `NixOS/nix` should implement native support for doc-comments so that our users do not have to rely on nixpkgs or external tools.
+- `NixOS/nix` could implement native support for doc-comments so that our users do not have to rely on nixpkgs or external tools.
 Those tools can still exist and provide more custom functionality, but documenting nix expressions should be natively possible.

-# References
+## References

-## Other Conventions
+### Other Conventions

 - [Rust](https://doc.rust-lang.org/stable/reference/comments.html#doc-comments)
 - [Python](https://peps.python.org/pep-0257/)
 - [JSDoc](https://jsdoc.app/)

-## Related tools
+### Related tools

 - [Nixdoc](https://github.com/nix-community/nixdoc)
 - [Rustdoc](https://doc.rust-lang.org/rustdoc/how-to-write-documentation.html)